 And while those two cultures are easily the most visible in the roughly six-square-mile area, they are far from the only two you will find.

 Moshi Moshi Gifts on Bellaire Boulevard stocks an array of playful products.

 Case in point: Dun Huang Plaza, a four-building, two-story strip mall complex at 9889 Bellaire, just east of Beltway 8.
 With its long procession of cramped strip malls adjacent to but apart from one another, this Chinatown is paradoxically both dense and sprawling.

 Because the area is so difficult to thoroughly explore in a single day, Dun Huang is your best bet for a relatively bite-sized, one-stop experience -- a pan-Asian riot of retail, restaurants and relaxation.

 First, those restaurants.
 A visitor could easily spend several days here and not sample the same cuisine twice at lunch, dinner or as bar bites over late-night cocktails.

-The variety of cuisines to choose from at lunch and dinner shows why "Asiatown" might be a more apt name than Chinatown.
+The variety of cuisines from which to choose at lunch and dinner shows why "Asiatown" might be a more apt name than Chinatown.
 At Dun Huang Plaza alone, diners can choose from Japanese, Cantonese, Taiwanese, Hunan, Hong Kong, Vietnamese, Korean and Malaysian fare.